 If the final disposal of the body doesn’t happen within 24 hours, the body must be embalmed or refrigerated, according to Texas law.
 No law demands a casket for burial.
 However, you should ask your local funeral home and cemetery if they have any rules about what type of container they accept.

-An average casket will cost between $2,000 – $5,000, depending on the material used (metal, wood, etc.) and the container’s style.
-A casket is usually the most expensive item you’ll purchase for a traditional funeral.
+An average Texas casket will cost between $2,000 - $5,000, depending on the material used (metal, wood, etc.) and the container’s style.
+A casket is usually the most expensive item you’ll purchase for a traditional Texas funeral service.

 The practice of cremation has become more common in recent years.
 According to the Texas Health & Safety Code, ashes can be spread over “uninhabited public land, over a public waterway or sea, or on the private property of a consenting owner.”
 If you plan on spreading the ashes over water, review the federal Clean Water Act for certain rules and regulations.

-Here’s an example list of costs for items and services utilized in most final arrangements.
+Here’s an example list of costs for items and services utilized in most Texas funeral services.
 These costs don’t mirror the price of any particular funeral home.

-Not mentioned above is a headstone or grave marker, which typically cost around $2,000 – $4,000.
-Overall, funeral costs will vary depending on the city you reside in and the funeral home you select.
+Not mentioned above are headstonesmarkers or grave marker, which typically cost around $2,000 - $4,000 in Texas.
+Overall, Texas funeral costs will vary depending on the city you reside in and the funeral home you select.

-Many families are not aware of how expensive a funeral can be.
-Most folks don’t have enough saved up to cover the costs of their loved one’s final arrangements.
+Many families are not aware of how expensive Texas funeral expenses can be.
+Most folks don’t have enough saved up to cover the costs of their loved one’s funeral services.

-A funeral isn’t considered a medical expense, so Medicare doesn’t cover funeral costs.
-However, life insurance is a common way to prepare for these expenses, depending on your situation.
+A Texan funeral isn’t considered a medical expense, so Medicare doesn’t cover funeral costs.
+However, life insurance is a common way to prepare for these other funeral costs, depending on your situation.
 A particular type of whole life insurance, final expense insurance, is ideal for Texas families who need help with funeral costs.